rogerwindberg/simple-yt-dl/README.md

 ### YT-DL (Advanced)

-1. Run "YT-DL (Advanced).bat"
+1. Run `YT-DL (Advanced).bat`
 2. Insert video URL
 3. Choose an option (1 = Video + Audio | 2 = Single format (Audio only / Video only))
 4. If you select 1, choose a video format and an audio format according to the "format" column that was displayed.
-5. If you select 2, choose the video or audio format you want to download according to the "format" column that appears.
+4.1 If you select 2, choose the video or audio format you want to download according to the "format" column that appears.

 Done.
 When finished, the files will be saved in the "Downloads" folder.